karelia/MockServer/Documentation/Design-template.md

 Key Classes
 -----------

-Essentially the design revolves around the interation of these classes: <KSMockServer>, <KSMockServerConnection>, <KSMockServerListener>, <KSMockServerResponseCollection> and a subclass of <KSMockServerResponder>.
+Essentially the design revolves around the interation of these classes: <KMS>, <KMSConnection>, <KMSListener>, <KMSResponseCollection> and a subclass of <KMSResponder>.

-The <KSMockServer> is the focus and holds references to all the other objects.
+The <KMS> is the focus and holds references to all the other objects.

 Listening For Connections
 -------------------------

-When started, the server creates two <KSMockServerListener> objects.
+When started, the server creates two <KMSListener> objects.

 One of these is the "main" listener, and uses the port that was specified when the server object was created.